Karthik-d-k/Karthik-d-k.github.io/content/blog/2025-12-05-endianness-fiasco.md

 ## Bit Twiddling

 I will explain how to set/clear the bits in a multi-byte data by taking endianness into account.
-Let's say we have a 32-bit data and we had to set 25th bit and clear 6th bit, the usual way is to use bit-mask and do bit-wise operations as shown in the below snippet:
+Let's say we have a 32-bit data and we had to set the 25th bit and clear the 6th bit, the usual way is to use a bit-mask and do bit-wise operations as shown in the below snippet:

 **Snippet 3:**
 ```c